On a Lefschetz-type phenomenon for elliptic Calabi--Yaus: Setting the stage for LTP

-Let $B$ be a complex manifold.
-A proper, flat, surjective morphism $\pi:X\to B$ with connected fibers will be referred to as an \emph{elliptic fibration} if and only if the generic fiber of $\pi$ is a smooth curve of genus 1, and the morphism $\pi$ admits a section $B\hookrightarrow X$.
+\begin{definition} A proper, flat, surjective morphism $\pi:X\to B$ with connected fibers will be referred to as an \emph{elliptic fibration} if and only if the generic fiber of $\pi$ is a smooth curve of genus 1, and the morphism $\pi$ admits a regular section $B\hookrightarrow X$. \end{definition}

 The singular fibers of an elliptic fibration $\pi:X\to B$ reside over a closed subscheme $\Delta_X\hookrightarrow B$, referred to as the \emph{discriminant} of $\pi:X\to B$.
-By contracting the irreducible components of the singular fibers of $\pi:X\to B$ which do not meet the section, we obtain a birational morphism $F:X\to W_X$ in the category of $B$-schemes, so that we have the following diagram
+By contracting the irreducible components of the singular fibers of $\pi:X\to B$ which do not meet the section, we obtain a birational morphism $F:X\to W_X$ such that following diagram

-The fibration $\varphi:W_X\to B$ is then referred to as the \emph{Weierstrass model} of $X$.
+commutes.
+The fibration $\psi:W_X\to B$ is then referred to as the \emph{Weierstrass model} of $X$.

+\begin{rem} Note that in the definition of elliptic fibration the total space is not assumed to be smooth.
+The flatness condition ensures that an elliptic fibration has equidimensional fibres, and observe that if the total space of the fibration is smooth then the converse also holds (see, e.g., \cite[Criterion for flatness]{Nowak}). \end{rem}